 Gender-responsive climate action

-Human Rights Council resolution 38/4 (A/HRC/RES/38/4) requested the Office of the United Nations High Commissioner for Human Rights “to conduct, from within existing resources, an analytical study on the integration of a gender-responsive approach into climate action at the local, national, regional and international levels for the full and effective enjoyment of the rights of women…” and to prepare a panel discussion at the 41st session of the Human Rights Council on the same.
+Human Rights Council resolution 38/4 (A/HRC/RES/38/4) requested OHCHR "to conduct, from within existing resources, an analytical study on the integration of a gender-responsive approach into climate action at the local, national, regional and international levels for the full and effective enjoyment of the rights of women…"

-To inform this research, OHCHR transmitted a Note Verbale [English] [French] and Questionnaire [English] [French] to Member States requesting their inputs.
-Other relevant stakeholders including NGOs, UN Agencies, IGOs, Academic Institutions and NHRIS were invited to respond to the questionnaire and provide inputs.
-The inputs received are available below.
+To inform the analytical study, OHCHR transmitted a Note Verbale [English] [French] and Questionnaire [English] [French] to Member States, NGOs, UN agencies, IGOs, Academic Institutions and NHRIs, requesting their input.
+These inputs are available below.

 Analytical study on gender-responsive climate action for the full and effective enjoyment of women's rights.